 Ala Moana Beach Park

-Looking for a true city beach park and a sandy place to lay and relax?
+Looking for a true city beach park and a sandy place to relax?
 Ala Moana Beach Park is a magnificent place to spend a day in Honolulu with the family.
-It’s one of the city’s top-rated beaches for kids thanks to its shallow swimming water.
+It’s one of the city’s top-rated beaches for kids, thanks to its shallow swimming water.

 The acres of shady trees and picnic tables make Ala Moana Beach Park an ideal spot to bring the kids.
 Let them run around on the playgrounds before taking them to one of the three concession stands to grab an ice cream.
 Magic Island Beach is the most popular part of the park, with its tall palm trees and warm water.